emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Video DownloadHelper

-Note that some versions of this extension give a watermark on YouTube.
+Note that some versions of this extension give a watermark on sites that need conversion.
 It seems to happen on the Windows + Firefox version.

 ***